Updated: Sep 30

-Are you exhausted by the explosive behaviors of the children you love?
-First, I want to say I am so proud of you.
-I know the fatigue and frustration that comes with parenting a child who feels out of control.
-The fact that you are reading this article means you are looking for support and guidance, and that means you are on your way to helping the children in your life.
-And believe me, you are probably already doing a better job than you think!
-Kids need you to show up more than anything! #truth.
+Are you exhausted by the emotionally intense behaviors of the children you love?
+First, I want to say. you are not alone.
+As a family therapist for children impacted by trauma, I've witnessed the fatigue and frustration that comes with parenting a child who feels out of control.
+The fact that you are reading this article means you are looking for support and guidance, and that means you are committed to finding a way to help your children.
+If you are beating yourself up about your parenting, you are probably already doing a better job than you think!
+Kids need you to show up more than anything!

 As the adult it is your job to provide a stable and loving environment for the child balanced out with firm and positive discipline.
 This can be very difficult to maintain if you are also coping with your own trauma, exhaustion, or other mental health issues.
 This is why it is so imperative that caregivers and teachers take care of their emotional well-being.
 Nobody can pour from an empty cup.
 Self-care is a buzz word during this pandemic, but what it really means is that we must practice the skills to regulate our own emotions in order to raise or work with children impacted by trauma and loss effectively.